Chart Color Schemes

 Wakerley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Wakerley, as per the latest Census evaluation, 85.3% of dwellings were houses while 14.7% comprised semi-detached homes, apartments, and other types.
-In contrast, Brisbane metropolitan area had 78.0% houses and 22.0% other dwellings.
-Home ownership in Wakerley stood at 21.8%, with mortgaged dwellings at 57.1% and rented ones at 21.2%.
-The median monthly mortgage repayment was $2,383, exceeding Brisbane metro's average of $2,100.
-Median weekly rent in Wakerley was $510 compared to Brisbane metro's $420.
-Nationally, Wakerley's mortgage repayments were higher at $2,383 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Wakerley, as per the latest Census, 85.3% of dwellings were houses while 14.7% consisted of other types such as semi-detached homes and apartments.
+This differs from Brisbane metro's composition of 78.0% houses and 22.0% other dwellings.
+Home ownership in Wakerley stood at 21.8%, with mortgaged properties accounting for 57.1% and rented dwellings making up 21.2%.
+The median monthly mortgage repayment in the area was $2,383, higher than Brisbane metro's average of $2,100.
+Meanwhile, the median weekly rent in Wakerley was $510 compared to Brisbane metro's $420.
+Nationally, Wakerley's mortgage repayments were significantly higher at $2,383 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing